-By some writers the symbolism of the Fish is believed to be based upon the "very natural comparison between a fish tail and the sacred double axe."
-In all probability the double axe is a more ancient symbol than the single axe, as the earliest axes must have been double-edged stones tied to the end of a stock.
+By some writers the symbolism of the Fish is believed to be based upon the "very natural comparison between a fish tail and the sacred double axe."2 In all probability the double axe is a more ancient symbol than the single axe, as the earliest axes must have been double-edged stones tied to the end of a stock.

-Everyman's Library, p.
+1 Everyman's Library, p.
 145. (Italics mine.)

-See "Orpheus the Fisher," Dr Robert Eisler, The Quest, vol. i.
+2 See "Orpheus the Fisher," Dr Robert Eisler, The Quest, vol. i.
 No. 2.

 The T or Thau mysticum is said to have derived its form from two axes placed back to back, in which case the crossed axes herewith are a variant of this symbol.
 Fig. 1026 evidently represents the "Cleaver of the Way" or Clever One, but whether the object in his hand is a cleaver, a hammer, or a T, it is difficult to say.
 In fig. 1027 the Lion is obviously armed with a T, and in fig. 1028 four Thaus point, like the flaming sword that guarded EDEN, to all four quarters of the Universe.
-In German the word thau means dew; in Cornish ta or da meant good.
+In German the word thau means dew; in Cornish ta or da meant good.1

-Just as the Egyptians assumed the earth to have been created by the word of THAUT, so in the Psalms of DAVID the "Word" is identified as the Artisan of the Universe : "By the word of the Lord were the heavens made ; and all the host of them by the breath of his mouth."
+Just as the Egyptians assumed the earth to have been created by the word of THAUT, so in the Psalms of DAVID the "Word" is identified as the Artisan of the Universe : "By the word of the Lord were the heavens made; and all the host of them by the breath of his mouth."2 answers to the passage, "Is not my word like as a fire ? saith the Lord; and like a hammer that breaketh the rock in pieces?"1 The T-shaped mouth presents an appearance of putting out the tongue, and it is highly remarkable that in MEXICO the tongue protruding from the mouth was the symbol of Wisdom.
+It is often thus found in the portraits of priests, kings, and other exalted personages supposed to be endowed with Great Wisdom.2 The putting out of the

 There is a vision recorded in Revelation of a Rider upon a White Horse whose name was "The Word of God."
-"And out of his mouth went a sharp two-edged sword : and his countenance was as the sun shineth in his strength."
-In the symbolism of the face, the mouth, as has been mentioned, stood for the "Word," and the hammer-shaped T forming the mouth of the Lion-face herewith therefore answers to the passage, "Is not my word like as a fire ? saith the Lord; and like a hammer that breaketh the rock in pieces?"
-The T-shaped mouth presents an appearance of putting out the tongue, and it is highly remarkable that in MEXICO the tongue protruding from the mouth was the symbol of Wisdom.
-It is often thus found in the portraits of priests, kings, and other exalted personages supposed to be endowed with Great Wisdom.
-The putting out of the
+"And out of his mouth went a sharp two-edged sword : and his countenance was as the sun shineth in his strength."8 In the symbolism of the face, the mouth, as has been mentioned, stood for the "Word," and the hammer-shaped T forming the mouth of the Lion-face herewith therefore tongue was also a symbol of great Wisdom in INDIA, and at the present day in THIBET a respectful salutation consists of uncovering the head and lolling out the tongue.1

-Compare surnames TyE, ToyE, DAY, DEW, etc. xxxiii.
-6. i.
-16 ; xix.
-13, 15.
+1 Compare surnames TYE, TOYE, DAY, DEW, etc.

-Jeremiah xxiii.
+1 Jeremiah xxiii.
 29.